Did you know that some plants appear to be capable of easing stress.

 Below you can see one of my favorite stress relief formulas, which contains tulsi along with a number of other adaptogens.
 This formula also contains natural B Vitamins.

 Sometimes I take adaptogens for natural pain relief, instead of for anxiety.
-(That’s because I have chronic nerve pain, kept in check with a healthy lifestyle along with plant-based remedies.)
+(That’s because I have chronic nerve pain, kept in check with a healthy lifestyle along with homeopathic remedies and plant-based teas and supplements.)

-But I notice something when I take an adaptogen for a physical problem.
-It usher in a sense of physical calm.
+But I notice something when taking an adaptogen.
+It ushers in a sense of physical calm.
 Especially when I first start taking it.

 Using Adaptogens To Ease Stress